Australia–Solomon Islands relations: The Julian Moti affair, 2006-2007

+2022 Chinese security pact

 In late March 2022, Australian Foreign Minister Marise Payne and Defence Minister Peter Dutton expressed opposition to a draft security pact between China and the Solomon Islands that would allow Beijing to deploy military forces in the country and establish a military base.
 Similar concerns about the Sino-Solomon Islands security pact were expressed by the New Zealand Government.

 In response, Solomon Islands Prime Minister Manasseh Sogavare defended the security pact with China, criticising the leaking of the document and objecting to the Australian media's coverage of the security pact.
 In addition, the Chinese Government defended law enforcement and bilateral cooperation with the Solomon Islands and disputed Australian criticism that Beijing was coercing the Solomon Islands.

+2024 Australian security agreement

+On 20 December 2024, Australian Prime Minister Anthony Albanese signed an A$190 million (US$118 million) agreement with Solomon Islands Prime Minister Jeremiah Manele to expand the capabilities of the Royal Solomon Islands Police Force.
+This funding package would support the Solomon Islands Police Force's funding, training and infrastructure including the construction of a new police training centre in Honiara.
+This funding packaged was intended to compete with China's security pact with the Solomon Islands.

 Australian aid

 Australia is a significant foreign aid donor to the Solomon Islands, and the country's main development partner.
 According to the Australian government, their aid in the Solomon Islands is focused on "improving health, education, water and sanitation, transport, telecommunications, law and justice, rural livelihoods and effective governance."
 In 2018-19, Australia donated $187 million to the Solomon Islands, making it the second biggest recipient of Australian aid, behind Papua New Guinea, which received $572.2 million in 2018-19.

-Australia led other nations as part of the Regional Assistance Mission to Solomon Islands.
+Following the outbreak of conflict between the Guadalcanal and Malaitan peoples in 1998, Australia led other nations as part of the Regional Assistance Mission to Solomon Islands (RAMSI) between 2003 and 2017.
 Over 7,000 Australian Defence Force members have been deployed in the Solomon Islands as part of that mission.
 In 2013, the Australian government committed $500 million to assisting the Solomon Islands through the regional assistance mission in the following four years.
 The mission officially ended on 30 June 2017.

 In June 2018, the two countries signed an agreement for the sinking of an undersea high speed internet link between the Solomon Islands and the Australian mainland.
 Though seen as a security issue for Australia, it is believed more than $100 million will come out of Australia's aid budget.